-Review the following topics to discover how to create new chart-style data viewers that you can customize with the use of various graphic visualizer components and data formulas, to extend Message Analyzer data viewing capabilities.
+Review the following topics to discover how to create new chart-style data viewers that you can customize to your specifications with the use of various graphic visualizer components and data formulas, to extend Message Analyzer data viewing capabilities.
 Also learn how you can edit and customize any predefined Chart data viewer:

 If you want to proceed directly to usage procedures that demonstrate Message Analyzer features in the context of the usage tasks contained in this Operating Guide, click a link below:

 Procedures: Quick Start — display saved data with the Open feature; start a Live Trace Session; display data quickly from your favorite Trace Scenarios by using the Favorite Scenarios feature on the Message Analyzer File menu or Start Page; load saved data through a Data Retrieval Session; and deploy various viewers, including graphic Charts, to display your data.